AynmShawn4/Quadris/README.md

 A tetris like 2D game

-Implemented in C++ OOP.
-Have textual mode and graphical mode
+Implemented in C++ OOP.Originally have textual mode and graphical mode

+However, i partially re-implement this game for showcase purpose.

 <b>textual Mode</b>